saikitsune/jobs/contents/backend-engineer/index.md

+---
-# Backend Engineer
+title: Backend Engineer
+template: job.jade
+---

+# Goodbye to Localhost

-We are building a system that we all gonna say `good bye to localhost`.
+We are building a system that we all gonna say *"good bye to localhost"*.
 Sounds cool?
 We want to grow faster with your help!

-### About you,
+## About you,

 * Understanding of Computer Science concepts e.g, OOP, data structures and algorithms.

 * You are a poet while coding, your code should look like a poem.

 * You love what you do.

-### Your technology stack should consist,
+## Your technology stack should consist,

 * Experience with Git or other SCM tools